Bible Verses About All Have Sin And Fall Short

 Paul quotes from the Old Testament to reinforce the message that no one meets God’s standard of righteousness.
 All are in need of Christ’s saving work.

-READ ALSO 30 Powerful Bible Verses About Addiction
+READ ALSO 30 Effective Bible Verses About Family Togetherness

 15. Job 14:4